iZettle/sdk-ios/README.md

     <string>external-accessory</string>
 </array>
 <key>NSBluetoothAlwaysUsageDescription</key>
-<string>Our app uses bluetooth to find, connect and transfer data with iZettle card reader devices.</string>
+<string>Our app uses bluetooth to find, connect and transfer data with Zettle card reader devices.</string>
 <key>NSBluetoothPeripheralUsageDescription</key>
-<string>Our app uses bluetooth to find, connect and transfer data with iZettle card reader devices.</string>
+<string>Our app uses bluetooth to find, connect and transfer data with Zettle card reader devices.</string>
 ```

 Note that the texts for the `NSLocationWhenInUseUsageDescription` and `NSBluetoothPeripheralUsageDescription` keys will be displayed when iOS asks the user for permissions to allow your app access to bluetooth capabilities.
 You may want to update the texts to your requirements.

 ### 3. Setup CLLocationManager in your `Info.plist`

-iZettle will prompt the user for permission during the first payment if the merchant haven't already granted your app this permission. iZettle will execute CLLocationManagers method
+Zettle will prompt the user for permission during the first payment if the merchant haven't already granted your app this permission.
+Zettle will execute CLLocationManagers method
 `requestWhenInUseAuthorization`.

 Add the key in your `Info.plist`: